mattdknapp/reformation-js/README.md

 on fields that exist outside of the normal layout of the form.

 ## Arguments
-`FormFieldFactory` expects exactly two arguments when called:
+`FormFieldFactory` expects the following arguments when called:

 | Arguments | Type | Description |
 | :-- | :-- | :-- |